AgentMC/Sao19/Translate/Ru/Part8.md

 Immediately after he murmured the name of the baby in a low voice, both feet of fist fighter radiated a light-red glow.

 **Gaan**!
-And the obsidian floor where he kicked off cracked like a spider's web.
+And the Обсидияn floor where he kicked off cracked like a spider's web.
 Rushing up skipping four or five steps he quickly separated from them by enormous accelerating and reached the top of the stairs few seconds after dashing ahead Шейта.
 Just behind him, Кирито glided in an ashihakobi<sup><a href="#Prim1">1</a></sup> style.

 Resisting the shiver that tried to make the whole body numb, Ронье ran hard after them.
 She climbed the stairs and jumped into the corridor of the 49th floor, but there was already no appearance of the three, only footsteps can be heard.